Fair Division with Two-Sided Preferences: Swap Stability

 \section{Swap Stability}

 In this section, we focus on swap stability.
-A natural idea for obtaining an EF1 and swap stable allocation is to start with an arbitrary EF1 allocation and let players swap as long as a beneficial swap exists.
-Note that determining whether beneficial swaps exist (and, if so, finding such a swap) can be done in polynomial time since we can simply check all pairs of players.
-However, as can be seen in the following example, this approach does not always result in an EF1 allocation, even for nonnegative-value players.
+A natural idea for obtaining an EF1 and swap stable allocation is to start with an arbitrary EF1 allocation and let participants swap as long as a beneficial swap exists.
+Note that determining whether beneficial swaps exist (and, if so, finding such a swap) can be done in polynomial time since we can simply check all pairs of participants.
+However, as can be seen in the following example, this approach does not always result in an EF1 allocation, even for nonnegative-value participants.